 OOIBASE32 SPECTROMETER OPERATING SOFTWARE is our next generation of operating software for all Ocean Optics spectrometers.
-OOIBase32 is a 32-bit, user-customizable, advanced acquisition and display program that provides a real-time interface to a variety of signal-processing functions for Windows 95/98/00 and Windows NT users.
-With OOIBase32, you have the ability to perform spectroscopic measurements such as absorbance, reflectance and emission; control all system parameters; collect data from up to 6 USB2000 spectrometers and display the results; and perform reference monitoring and time acquisition experiments.
+OOIBase32 is a 32-bit, user-customizable, advanced acquisition and display program that provides a real-time interface to a variety of signal-processing functions for Windows 95/98 and Windows NT users.
+With OOIBase32, you have the ability to perform spectroscopic measurements such as absorbance, reflectance and emission; control all system parameters; collect data from up to 8 spectrometer channels simultaneously and display the results in a single spectral window; and perform reference monitoring and time acquisition experiments.